Planetarium software programs let you mimic the sky in a virtual environment.

 Step 6 - Flying through time

 Go to Tampa, Florida using the system date and time.
-Search for the north star - Polaris so it is centered on the screen.
+Search for the north star (Polaris).
+Zoom in or out so you see both the horizon and Polaris.
 Move forward in time so an hour moves forward in about 4 seconds.
 Add in the constellation lines as well as their names.
 As you watch the sky spin, name the constellations that never leave the local horizon.
 Now go to Milwaukee, WI and zoom out so you can see the horizon.
 Answer the same question about the constellations.

 Practice Exercise #2

-Use the Search (or find / locate) feature to display the sun in the center of the screen.
-Set to track the sun (tap the "t" key on your keyboard in Stellarium).
-Hide the ground (make it transparent) and remove the atmosphere (so the stars are visible).
-Display the ecliptic (a line that traces the path of the sun) as well as the constellations lines.
+Use the Search feature to find the sun.
+If (at any time) the sun is below the horizon, remove the ground.
+Track the sun so it is displayed in the center of the screen and remains there.
+Remove the atmosphere (so the stars are visible).
+Display the ecliptic (of date) - a line that traces the path of the sun.
+Display the constellations lines and their names.
 Now advance time a day at a time.
-In Stellarium, the shortcut keys are CTRL+ ALT + scroll wheel (That is, hold down the CTRL and ALT key and scroll the mouse wheel).
-You should see the sun change its position with respect to the background stars.
+Hint: There are a couple ways to do this, but I'll let you try this on your own.
+You should see the sun change its position with respect to the background stars as it moves along the ecliptic.
 Turn "off" the track feature and advance by one day at a time.
 Now the stars remain fixed and you see the sun move along the ecliptic (to the left .... or east).

 Practice Exercise #3